Prompt Engineering Guide

 Prompt engineering is not just about designing and developing prompts.
 It encompasses a wide range of skills and techniques that are useful for interacting and developing with LLMs.
 It's an important skill to interface, build with, and understand capabilities of LLMs.
 You can use prompt engineering to improve safety of LLMs and build new capabilities like augmenting LLMs with domain knowledge and external tools.

-Motivated by the high interest in developing with LLMs, we have created this new prompt engineering guide that contains all the latest papers, learning guides, models, lectures, references, new LLM capabilities, and tools related to prompt engineering.
+Motivated by the high interest in developing with LLMs, we have created this new prompt engineering guide that contains all the latest papers, advanced prompting techniques, learning guides, model-specific prompting guides, lectures, references, new LLM capabilities, and tools related to prompt engineering.

 We've partnered with Maven to deliver the following live cohort-based courses on prompt engineering:

 LLMs for Everyone (opens in a new tab) (Beginner) - learn about the latest prompt engineering techniques and how to effectively apply them to real-world use cases.